 If you have the best iPhone, especially a later model like the iPhone 13, then you're likely blessed with more storage than you've ever had before, and yet, without the option to add a microSD card, it can still feel like it's not quite enough to store all those photos, videos and apps.

 And while most of what we store on our iPhone's is easily visible, the iPhone 'Other' storage category can really leave you scratching your head as to what exactly it contains!
 If you download and stream a lot of music and video, then this is likely the culprit because although they're classified as 'Media' in the storage system, they contain caches which are categorised as 'Other'.

 The good news is, figuring out how to clear the iPhone 'Other' storage folder is one of our favorite iPhone tips and tricks and it's easer to do than you might think.
 In this piece, we walk you through the options available to you to clear the myriad of leftover files and caches.
 Let's dive in...

 Even with a top of the line iPhone, you may still find yourself running low on storage so why not free up some space by using a cloud storage provider like iDrive to store your photos, documents and other files.

 On your device, open your Settings menu and head into “General”, and then iPhone Storage.

 The color coded bar will show how your available storage is divvied up, with "Other" appearing as a gray color.
 It may take a few seconds to calculate the full rundown, so just give it a bit of time.

 What is “Other” storage?

-As you’d imagine, “Other” is a way of grouping together a huge number of files that don’t fit into any other category.
+What is iPhone 'Other' storage we heard you ask?
+Well, as you’d imagine, “Other” is a way of grouping together a huge number of files that don’t fit into any other category.

 It could be downloaded Netflix videos, caches from your web browser of choice, or simply a huge amount of messages with attachments.